 Heritage-listed homes offer a unique glimpse into Australian history and are often filled with beauty and character.
 However, despite the antiquity and romantic features of these homes being a point of value for some, it is important that current or potential owners are aware of the legal hurdles involved when owning or selling a heritage-listed property.

 What is Heritage Protection?

 If a home is listed on the State Heritage Register, it is recognized as being of historical significance to the state of NSW.
 Many council areas in Sydney, such as Ku-ring-gai and Hunters Hill, are abundant with heritage listed homes owing to their architectural or cultural value.
 To find out whether your home or homes near you are heritage listed, you can search the NSW Heritage database here.

 A Heritage Conservation Area (HCA) protects an entire area, group of buildings or streetscape with values and characteristics that give it a distinct historical identity.
 These can include the original purpose or use of the buildings, integrity of the building materials or subdivision patterns.
-For example ‘The Spot’ in Randwick is a HCA due to its strong sense of identity dating back to its origins as “Irishtown” within the small commercial hub with buildings of character such as the Ritz Theatre.
+For example ‘The Spot’ in Randwick is a HCA due to its strong sense of identity dating back to its origins as “Irishtown” within the small commercial hub, featuring buildings such as the Ritz Theatre.